Skip to main content

 The technology is the same used in hospitals and water treatment facilities, scaled down for residential HVAC.
 UV-C light at 254 nanometers disrupts the DNA bonds in microorganisms, rendering them unable to reproduce.
 The exposure time matters - a coil-sterilization light works because organisms on the coil surface receive continuous exposure for hours.
 Air-sterilization lights need to be more powerful because air moves past the bulb in seconds, so the UV intensity must be high enough to damage organisms during that brief window.

-Air Central energy efficiency - uvc in Austin TX
+How UV Lights Work in HVAC - Air Central energy efficiency service in Austin TX

-Air Central energy efficiency - uvc in Austin TX
+How UV Lights Work in HVAC - Air Central energy efficiency service in Austin TX

 Detailed Cost Breakdown